-A proper certificate of title should be included with every car sold in most cases.
+A proper certificate of title should is usually included with every car sold.
 Vehicle titles, on the other hand, are occasionally misplaced, destroyed, or stolen.
-In rare circumstances, a vendor may sell a car without the necessary title documents, either purposefully or unintentionally.
-In certain cases, the car owner may be required to acquire a certificate of title bond, which is a form of surety bond.
+In rare circumstances, a vendor may sell a car without the necessary title documents, either purposefully or unintentionally to which the car owner may be required to acquire a certificate of title bond.

 Surety Bonds and Bonded Titles